XCOM 2 Class Analysis: Templar

 Immediately swaps the Templar with a visible enemy unit.
 Costs 1 Focus Level.
 Does not necessarily end the turn.
 1 turn cooldown.

-Invert is an odd skill that at first glance sounds mystifyingly pointless, but if you think about it a bit is surprisingly powerful, helped a lot by the fact that it doesn't require line of sight or line of fire or anything: you can literally swap places with an enemy on the other side of the map, so long as your squad has sight on it.
+Invert is an odd skill that at first glance sounds mystifyingly pointless, but if you think about it a bit is surprisingly powerful, even with it having to respect normal line of fire.

 This can be used to pull enemies out of (relevant) Cover while simultaneously dumping the Templar in range to Rend other enemies, drag melee enemies out of reach of the rest of your squad, drag enemies down from high ground, re-organize enemies to increase how many you can catch with a single explosive... the possibilities are limited primarily by your imagination.